-And if you want to watch the yachts cruise in there’s no better place to do it at then The Wharf Miami.
+And if you want to watch the yachts cruise in there’s no better place to do it than The Wharf Miami.
 You can grab lunch here at any of the several restaurants and sit and enjoy the waterfront atmosphere.

 Little Havana is a diverse and colorful part of Miami to explore.
 Start your tour on Calle Ocho and truly experience the Cuban culture.

-Plan to grab an authentic Cuban lunch or early dinner here and don’t forget the delicious Cuban coffee to go with it!
+Plan to grab an authentic Cuban lunch or early dinner in Little Havana and don’t forget the delicious Cuban coffee to go with it!

-If you want to learn more about Cuban culture, there are plenty of art galleries to browse or visit a museum.
+If you want to learn more about Cuban culture, there are plenty of art galleries to browse or museums to visit in Little Havana.

 6pm – Drinks and Dinner in Little Havana